YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREVJNLLINKCUT, Previous journal file name link set to NULL in new journal file xxxx created for database file yyyy

-Run Time/MUPIP Error: This indicates that YottaDB or MUPIP has removed the link of previous journal file name and set it to NULL in the new xxxx journal files header.
-This could possibly be because journal state was ON for the database file yyyy and its corresponding journal file was inaccessible, this triggered MUPIP or YottaDB to create new journal file xxxx clearing the previous generation journal file name(s).
+Run Time/MUPIP Error: This indicates that YottaDB or MUPIP has removed the link of previous journal file name and set it to NULL in the new xxxx journal file's header.
+This could possibly be because the journal state was ON for the database file yyyy and its corresponding journal file was inaccessible, which triggered MUPIP or YottaDB to create new journal file xxxx clearing the previous generation journal file name(s).

 Action: If the error is issued by YottaDB review the accompanying message(s) in the operator log.